maccrin/maccrin/README.md

-   👋 Hi, Here is Madhumita an Software Engineer from India currently living in Copenhagen.
+   👋 Hi, Here is Madhumita a software engineer from India currently living in Copenhagen.
-    A motivated Full Stack Developer  having  8 years of IT industry experience encompassing a wide range of skill set and roles in a large corporate environment.
+    A motivated full stack developer  having  8 years IT  experience, encompassing a wide range of skill set and roles in a large corporate environment.
-    I like  coding , currently trying to solve coding challenges through JS/ReactJs and looking for colleboration on these.
+    I like  coding , currently trying to solve coding challenges in JS/ReactJs and looking for colleboration on these.